RedHatWorkshops/fusev7-workshop/Readme.md

 * Fuse Ignite Hands-on Lab - Day 2 All day
     * **Simple Integration** 60 min- Go over the basics of what is in Fuse Ignite, and focus on the simple low-code hands on example for lab.
     * **Data Mapper** 80 mins - First customization extension.
-Define customize datatype for various connector endpointd.
+Define customize datatype for various connector endpoints.
     * **Step Extension** 80 mins - Implement step extension using Camel, build reusable modules for citizen developer.
     * **Connector Extension** 80 mins - Extending new connectors for new endpoints.
     * **Operational Concerns** 120 mins - Deep dive into the deployment architecture of Fuse Ignite.
 And all the concerns people might have when operating Fuse Ignite.
     	* Monitoring
     	* Installation
     	* Support
-    	* Import/Export - Multi-tenancy in Fuse Ingnite
+    	* Import/Export - Multitenancy in Fuse Ignite
     	* OpenShift

 * Fuse and Runtimes Hands-on Lab - Day 3 All day
     * **Spring Boot**  90 mins - What's new in the runtime
-    	* Stand alone
+    	* Standalone
     	* Fuse on OpenShift
     		* Config and secrets
     * **Karaf** 90 mins -
-    	* Differentce between Karaf 2 and 4
+    	* Difference between Karaf 2 and 4
     	* Deploying Fuse with Karaf on OpenShift
-    * **Fabirc migration** 90 mins -
+    * **Fabric migration** 90 mins -
     	* Moving from profile to OpenShift
     * **EAP** 90 mins -
     	* What is new in EAP